Kearsley: Religion

 St Stephen's Church, Kearsley Moor, the parish church is on Manchester Road.
 The Anglican church was the vision of Harrison Blair who owned the chemical works at Moss Lane.
 The church has a graveyard which holds the remains of 19 miners killed in the Unity Brook Colliery disaster.
 The church was founded in 1870, erected in 1870–71 by the family of the Harrison Blair who died before it was finished.
 It cost £3,600 and has seating for 538 parishioners.
 The Bishop of Manchester, Dr Fraser consecrated the church on 1 July 1871.

-A United Reformed church was founded before 1890.
-It is now closed.
+A United Reformed church was founded before 1890, but is now closed.
 The New Jerusalem Church on Bolton Road (founded in 1836) has a disused graveyard.
 St John Fisher Roman Catholic Church was founded in 1969 on Manchester Road.
 Kearsley Mount Methodist Church was founded in 1836 and a Wesleyan Sunday School was built overlooking the Irwell Valley opposite the parish church.
 The first chapel was built in 1870.
-In 1914 it was demolished due to mining subsidence and the present building was opened in 1916.
+In 1914, it was demolished due to mining subsidence and the present building was opened in 1916.
 A Wesleyan day school was built next to the church in 1879 and was extended in 1890.
 The school was demolished in 2009 and replaced by a block of flats by St Vincent's Housing Association.

 After two years planning and ten months building, the Schoenstatt Shrine was dedicated on 1 October 2000 by Bishop Terence Brain the Bishop of Salford.
 The opening was attended by visitors from Mexico, Australia and South America and Schoenstatt members from Ireland, Scotland and Germany.

 In February 2022 the local Thai Buddhist Temple was given permission to expand its site.